Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Recording the environment

-Dealing with unwanted reflections, shadows in areas used for integration, recreating lifelike object surfaces that seamlessly integrate with the footage, and handling elements like foliage in front of computer-generated objects can be challenging in post-production.
+Dealing with unwanted reflections and shadows can be tough in post-production.
+You also have to recreate lifelike object surfaces that blend well with the footage.
+Plus, handling elements like foliage in front of computer-generated objects adds to the challenge.

-Therefore, it is essential to capture as many reference images as possible, both from the camera’s position and from other angles, as these help streamline work-intensive tasks in post-production.
-Consistency in weather conditions should be maintained across both the footage and reference images.
+Therefore, it is essential to capture as many reference images as possible.
+Both from the camera’s position and from other angles, as these help streamline work-intensive tasks in post-production.
+Keep the weather conditions consistent in both the footage and reference images.

 Lighting

-For outdoor shots, scouting during the pre-production phase must also consider how the lighting changes at different times of the day.
+For outdoor shots, scout during pre-production.
+Check how lighting changes at different times of the day.
 Virtual scouting is possible with apps like Sunseeker and Shadowmap.

 High Dynamic Range Images

 To quickly reproduce the lighting and reflections as they were on location, HDRI spheres can be used.
-High dynamic range images are created by capturing multiple standard dynamic range photo frames in quick succession from a tripod or another fixed point, then blending them together based on their exposure values.
+High dynamic range images come from taking several standard dynamic range photos in quick succession.
+You capture these either from a tripod or another stable spot.
+Then, you blend them based on their exposure values.

 By using automatic panoramic stitching combined with an HDR blending solution, it’s possible to create spherical panoramas that replicate the lighting of a real-world environment.
-Compact 360 cameras like the Insta360 and the Ricoh Theta and mobile apps like HDReye can help streamlining the process of capturing such HDR spherical panoramas for FOOH productions.
+Compact 360 cameras like the Insta360, Ricoh Theta, and mobile apps like HDReye can help streamline the process of capturing such HDR spherical panoramas for FOOH productions.

 Weather

-Weather conditions can significantly impact video quality during fast-paced FOOH advertising productions, especially when shooting outdoors.
-Variations in light caused by cloud cover, direct sunlight, or changes in weather can lead to inconsistent exposure and color balance, making it challenging to maintain a uniform look across shots.
+Weather conditions can greatly influence video quality in fast-paced FOOH shoots outside.
+Changes in light, like cloud cover, direct sunlight, or weather shifts, can create uneven exposure and color balance.
+This can make it hard to keep a consistent look in different shots.

 Keep the action in the frame